quartictech/platform/docs/src/index.md

 Our platform dramatically reduces the time you spend managing your data, allowing you instead to focus on analysis and data science.

-Get started by doing something, or doing another thing.
+Get started by signing up, and looking at an example.